 The Military promotes people based on a combination of job knowledge and performance, time served at that level, physical fitness and the needs of the Service.
 Individuals joining the enlisted ranks are typically promoted three times during the first four-year enlistment.
 Officers are usually promoted twice during the same period.

-Active-duty military members receive medical and dental care at no cost.
-Care and wellness programs are available through a system of military and civilian health-care facilities.
+Active-duty military members receive medical and dental care.
+Wellness and care programs are available through a system of military and civilian health-care facilities.
 In addition, the spouse and dependent children of an active-duty member may also enroll in military health care (a small enrollment fee and annual deductible may apply).

 Life insurance is a policy that financially supports the family and friends of an individual who dies.
 As an active-duty member, you may select up to $400,000 in Service Group Life Insurance at a cost of only $29 a month, which is automatically deducted from your paycheck.